Canonical decompositions for Poincar\'e duality pairs: Torus Decompositions for groups and pairs

 In chapter 12 of \cite{SS2}, we briefly discussed the connection between $T_{n+1}(G)$ and Kropholler's decomposition in \cite{K} in the case of orientable $PD(n+2)$ groups.
 Using the present notation, it follows from Theorem \ref{torusdecompofPDgroupproperties} below that $T_{n+1}^{c}(G)$ is the same as Kropholler's decomposition.
-We will show shortly that this also holds for the case of a $PD(n+2)$ pair.
+We will show shortly that the analogous statement holds for the case of a $PD(n+2)$ pair.
 In dimension $3$, it is clear that $T_{2}(G)$ is the same as Castel's decomposition in \cite{Castel} as his decomposition is defined to be $\Gamma_{2}(G)$.
+As discussed in section \ref{preliminaries}, if $M\ $is a closed orientable Haken $3$--manifold and $G$ equals $\pi_{1}(M)$, then the topological torus decomposition $T(M)$ determines the decomposition $T_{2}^{c}(G)$ of $G$.
 As in the statement of Theorem \ref{JSJforVPCofgivenlength}, it will be convenient to state Theorem \ref{torusdecompofPDgroupproperties} excluding the case when $G$ is $VPC$.
 For if $G$ is a $VPC(n+2)$ group, then $\Gamma_{n+1}(G)$ consists of a single $V_{0}$--vertex.